SublimeLinter/SublimeLinter-csslint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-csslint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-csslint)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [csslint](https://github.com/stubbornella/csslint/wiki).
-It will be used with files that have the “CSS” syntax, or within `<style>` tags in HTML files.
+It will be used with files that have the "CSS" syntax, or within `<style>` tags in HTML files.

 ## Installation